JNRowe/vim-configs/FAQ.rst

 -------------------------------------------------------

 It could be, but this is one of the perfect use cases for the :ref:`:NrrwRgn
 <nrrwrgn-plugin>` plugin.
-You can use it open sections of a file in
+You can use it to open sections of a file in
 a different window, and that window can have its own options configured including the filetype.